evansiroky/timezone-boundary-builder/README.md

 #### input-data.zip ####

 Each release includes the input and cached data used to generate the timezone boundary files.
 This includes the raw data downloaded from OpenStreetMap and the definition files within this project at the time of the release.
-Additionally, as of UNRELEASED it also includes the cached data to facilitate quicker recomputation.
+Additionally, as of 2023d it also includes the cached data to facilitate quicker recomputation.
 The preparation phase of each release is so far still manual and therefore may include files downloaded on different days.
 This has been included in releases starting from release 2020a.

 ### Source of Data